The Center for Scholarship and Teaching awards a variety of grants supporting research, scholarship, and creative work and curriculum development.

 The Faculty-Student Showcase Grant program is designed to support collaborative research or creative work between individual students and a faculty member that will result in a presentation at the annual Research and Performance Showcase in May.
 A small number of grants of up to $500 are available each year.

 All faculty members (full-time and part-time) are eligible to apply.
-Students may be undergraduate or graduate students and must currently be enrolled at Elmhurst College.
+Students may be undergraduate or graduate students and must currently be enrolled at Elmhurst University.
 Examples of eligible expenses include supplies, photocopying, chemicals, software, travel expenses and conference registration fees.
 The grants may not be used for monetary compensation such as stipends, personal supplies, journal subscriptions or personal books.

 Students are expected to present the results of their work at the Research and Performance Showcase.
 Applications will be reviewed by the Faculty Development Committee, and applicants will be contacted with funding decisions on a rolling basis between July 1 and March 1 in a given academic year.